 If you’re looking to find further explanations on complex algorithms or extra help on the theory behind machine learning, there are many online blogs and videos that can help you.
 Machine learning (theory) strives to provide the thorough explanations and discussions on everything theory related.

-When it comes to learning data science online, having a structured course to follow can be helpful.
+When it comes to learning data science online, having a structured data science course to follow can be helpful.
 Getting started with learning data science can be difficult, as there are many online resources to dig through.

 However, the first factor you should consider when looking for an online class is whether or not you’re willing to pay for data science tutorials, tips and more.
 Webinars are ideal for people who would like to learn or practice at their own pace.
 Tdwi is a payed webcast whose objective is to show the way data science is changing the way our world works.
 R-bloggers, on the other hand, is a free data science webinar dedicated to everything programming related in data science.